 You did a painting all on your own.
 We’re all proud of you!

 Now after you’ve hung your masterpiece on your wall, you can take note of the time so you can improve for future paintings.

-[click_to_tweet tweet=”The difference between a mediocre and a professional artist, is the time it takes if both can produce the same level of art.” quote=”The difference between a mediocre and a professional artist, is the time it takes if both can produce the same level of art.” theme=”style1″]
+“The difference between a mediocre and a professional artist, is the time it takes if both can produce the same level of art.”

-Get a Print or the Original Painting (If you’re lucky) here in our shop.
+Bonus: Get a Print or the Original Painting above (If you’re lucky) here in our shop.